WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Related Work

-\textbf{Mixture-of-Experts(MoE).} MoE is a type of neural network, whose parameters are partitioned into different subsets called "experts"\cite{fedus2022review}.
-Different parts of inputs will be routed to specific expert by some router mechanisms in training and inference time\cite{fedus2022review}.
-MoE is applied and popularized first in Natural Language Processing(NLP) in deep learning era.
+MoE is a type of neural network, whose parameters are partitioned into different subsets called "experts"~\cite{fedus2022review}.
+Different parts of inputs will be routed to specific experts by some router mechanisms in training and inference time~\cite{fedus2022review}.
+MoE was applied and popularized first in Natural Language Processing (NLP) in the deep learning era.
+It usually appears as a basic model component , such as the expert FFN layers in Transformer~\cite{lepikhin2020gshard, lepikhin2020moetransformer}.

-In computer vision, MoE has been employed in some high-level task such as image classification\cite{riquelme2021cv-moe-vit, lou2021cv-moe-mlp, liu2022swinT-v2}, object detection\cite{liu2022swinT-v2, wu2022residual-moe} and segmentation\cite{wu2022residual-moe}.
-However, few works adopt MoE in image processing, although low-level tasks are often joint learning for better generalization\cite{chen2021ipt, valanarasu2022transweather, chen2022unified} and the MoE philosophy is very suitable for multi-task learning due to its branch design\cite{ma2018mmoe, kudugunta2021beyond, gururangan2021demix}.
-So in this work, to make up the blank, we make the first attempt to apply MoE in multiple adverse weather removal tasks.
+The primary purpose of MoE is to scale up model parameters to achieve better performance while maintaining high computation efficiency~\cite{fedus2022review}.
+At the same time, the applications of MoE in multi-task learning and cross-domain learning are also explored.
+MMoE~\cite{ma2018mmoe} utilizes multi-gate routing mechanism to model the relationship of different tasks.~\cite{kudugunta2021beyond} introduces task-level routing instead of common-used token-level routing to realize more efficient inference.
+DEMix~\cite{gururangan2021demix} introduces domain experts, each of them specialized in different language domains (e.g. medical, News, etc.) and could be ensembled to better generalize to unseen domains.
+All these works indicate the potential of MoE beyond scaling up.

+In computer vision, MoE has been employed in some high-level tasks such as image classification~\cite{riquelme2021cv-moe-vit, liu2022swinT-v2}, object detection~\cite{liu2022swinT-v2, wu2022residual-moe} and segmentation~\cite{wu2022residual-moe}.
+MoE has also been used in low-level vision.
+Literature~\cite{emad2022moesr} and~\cite{liang2022efficient} extract underlying degradation features to construct MoE adaptive network to handle different degradation in blind super-resolution.
+HCT-FFN~\cite{chen2023hybrid} uses MoE to learn spatially-varying rain distribution features in the deraining task.
+DRSformer~\cite{chen2023learning} uses MoE to extract sparse content features from rainy images.
+DAN-Net~\cite{ye2022towards} utilizes adaptive attention gate to modulate the outputs of task-specific experts to handle adverse winter weather conditions.
+Compared with works mentioned above, we focus on the blind adverse weather removal task.
+We first explore the limitation of the naive MoE structure when applied to this scenario from token assignment and multi-scale features extraction, and then propose specific MoE design to improve performance.